AP Sources: Browns to acquire star receiver Beckham from NY

 The trade is the second major one involving a star wide receiver in four days as the Pittsburgh Steelers recently sent Antonio Brown to the Oakland Raiders.

 The Giants had been reluctant to trade Beckham, with GM Dave Gettleman insisting over the past few months that the club did not sign him to the historic deal in late August to trade him.
-But the Browns were persistent and Dorsey, who has done a phenomenal job remolding the Browns since coming to Cleveland at the end of 2017, came up with a package the Giants simply couldn't resist.
+But the Browns were persistent and Dorsey, who has remolded the Browns since coming to Cleveland at the end of 2017, came up with a package the Giants simply couldn't resist.

 "John Dorsey is officially a genius..." tweeted Browns defensive back Damarious Randall.